Buick Regal: Second generation (1978)

-The 1978 Regal could be equipped with a 3791 cc Turbocharged V6 engine with automatic transmission, and was known as a Regal Sport Coupe.
-The Buick LeSabre was also available with the turbocharged engine.
-The only other turbocharged cars available in the U.S. market in 1978 were imports from Mercedes-Benz, Porsche and Saab.
+The 1978 Regal could be equipped with a 3791 cc Turbocharged V6 engine with automatic transmission; it was known in this configuration as a Regal Sport Coupe.
+The Buick LeSabre was also available with the turbocharged engine, the only other turbocharged cars available in the U.S. market in 1978 being imports from Mercedes-Benz, Porsche and Saab.
 The Regal Sport Coupe also included a firm handling suspension with larger tires and sport wheels.
-Bucket seats and a center console with a T-shifter were also available.
+Bucket seats and a center console with a T-shifter were available.

 For 1980, the Regal was offered in a special Somerset Limited Edition trim which featured unique tan and dark blue designer exterior paint, wire wheel covers, sport mirrors, and chrome Somerset badging.
 The interior had tan and blue plush velour upholstery, brushed chrome trim, and additional Somerset badging.
 A Somerset Limited Edition model was also offered on the restyled 1981 Regal.
 It had unique dark sandstone and camel exterior paint, sport mirrors, and turbine wheels.
 The interior's plush velour upholstery was camel with dark brown piping.

 A major facelift for 1981 gave the Regal a much more aerodynamic profile, helping make it possible for the car to compete on the NASCAR racing circuit.
 The sloping hood and nose of the car made it the favorite of several NASCAR teams, and reduced the drag coefficient by eighteen percent.
 Richard Petty drove one to victory in the 1981 Daytona 500, and the car won a majority of the 1981 and 1982 seasons races and won the NASCAR manufacturers title in 1981 and 1982.
 Buick would remain the last marque other than Chevrolet or Ford to win the Cup Series manufacturers championship until Toyota scored its first in 2016.
 It also propelled Buick to #3 in sales after 26 years, remaining in that place through 1983.

 V8s for street use were still available, but had shrunk to 265 cuin (1980 and 1981 only, Pontiac built), and the V6 was rapidly gaining popularity.
 From 1986 to 1987, the 307 CID V8 was available as an option.
 The 3791 cc 2-bbl V6 was standard.
 The 200-4R overdrive transmission was an option with either engine.